 The area of what is now County Clare was divided into cantreds or baronies, each occupied by their ruling families.
 The O’Loughlins, O’Garbhs, O’Briens, O’Connors, O’Deas, McMahons and McNamaras were the main clans.

-The O’Briens were a major force in Thomond from earliest times.
+The O’Briens were a major force in Thomond from the earliest times.
 The Danish Vikings raided this county on many occasions during the 9th and 10th centuries.
 They were finally defeated at the beginning of the 11th century by the most famous of the O’Briens, Brian Boru.
-Who also led the army which defeated the Danes of Dublin at Clontarf in 1014.
+He also led the army which defeated the Danes of Dublin at Clontarf in 1014.

 Following the defeat of the 1641 rebellion of the Catholic Confederacy, Clare was set aside to accommodate the “delinquent proprietors”.
 I.e. those proprietors whose land was confiscated because they did not actively oppose the rebellion.
 Parts of the lands of the existing Clare landholders were confiscated to accommodate these landholders.

-The abundance of antiquities and archaeological remains which are scattered throughout the county are a legacy to the lives of its historic and pre-historic inhabitants.
+The abundance of antiquities and archaeological remains which are scattered throughout the county are a legacy of the lives of its historic and pre-historic inhabitants.
 County Clare has at least 2,300 earthen and stone forts, 130 megalithic tombs, 190 castles and 150 ancient churches.
-Along with three cathedrals, eight monasteries, ten stone crosses, five round towers, besides numerous lesser monuments.
+Along with three cathedrals, eight monasteries, ten stone crosses, and five round towers, besides numerous lesser monuments.

 The county is fortunate in having areas of great natural beauty and superb scenery with many sandy beaches and sheltered bays.
 Loop Head is the most exposed promontory on the west coast.
 It is of geological interest with some unusual rock formations.
-The near-by Bridges of Ross were formed by storm waves channelling into the caverns and creating natural arches.
+The nearby Bridges of Ross were formed by storm waves channelling into the caverns and creating natural arches.
 Which in time became separated from the mainland.
 The coast road around Black Head is an attractive touring route.
 Bounded on one side by the Atlantic and the Aran Islands, and on the other by the grey hills of the Burren.